Unified Protocol for the Transdiagnostic Treatment of Emotional Disorders in Adolescents (UP-A)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of the study was to examine the separate trajectories of adolescent anxiety and depressive symptoms over the course of a transdiagnostic intervention, the Unified Protocol for Transdiagnostic Treatment of Emotional Disorders in Adolescence (UP-A).
+The purpose of the study was to examine the separate trajectories of adolescent anxiety and depressive symptoms over the course of a transdiagnostic intervention, the Unified Protocol for the Treatment of Emotional Disorders in Adolescence (UP-A) [now called Unified Protocol for the Transdiagnostic Treatment of Emotional Disorders in Adolescents (UP-A)].
 Participants were randomly assigned to either UP-A or a waitlist condition after an open trial.
 Measures utilized include the Anxiety Disorders Interview Schedule for DSM-IV-Child/Parent version (ADIS-IV-C/P), the Revised Children’s Anxiety and Depression Scale (RCADS), and the Revised Children’s Anxiety and Depression Scale - Parent version (RCADS-P).
 Results indicate that adolescent self-rated anxiety and depressive symptoms showed similar rates of improvement during treatment, but while anxiety symptoms continued to improve during follow-up, depressive symptoms showed nonsignificant improvement after treatment.
 Parent-rated symptoms also showed similar rates of improvement for anxiety and depression during the UP-A to those observed for adolescent self-report, but little improvement after treatment across either anxiety or depressive symptoms.
 Limitations include small sample size, most subjects had a principal anxiety disorder diagnosis, and the majority of subjects came from families of middle to upper-middle class socioeconomic status.

 Length of controlled postintervention follow-up: 3 and 6 months.